iterative/dvcyaml-schema/README.md

 #### Other Editors

-`dvc.yaml` schema is available in [JSON Schema Store](https://www.schemastore.org/json/), so it will be pulled automatically.
+`dvc.yaml` schema is available in [JSON Schema Store](https://www.schemastore.org/json/), so it will be pulled automatically in editors that support it natively or through plugins.

-If you need to add it manually, use the following URL to obtain the latest JSON schema for `dvc.yaml`:
+To add it manually, use the following URL to obtain the latest JSON schema for `dvc.yaml`:

 ```
 https://raw.githubusercontent.com/iterative/dvcyaml-schema/master/schema.json
 ```

+Check the documentation of your specific editor or IDE for details on how to configure schemas.

 ### Important Files: